Paperback-iOS/website/contributing.md

 ```

 **Extensions list**
-The following component will create a coma separated list of the sources name contained in the repo.
+The following component will create a bullet list of the sources contained in the extension repo.
+This list will also render source tags.
 ```html
 <ExtensionsList url="https://paperback-ios.github.io/extensions"/>
 ```